Peter Rosenberg

 Peter Elliot Rosenberg (born July 23, 1979) is an American radio disc jockey, television show host, and professional wrestling personality.
-He is a co-host of two New York City radio programs: Ebro in the Morning, the weekday morning show at hip hop radio station WQHT (Hot 97), and Don, Hahn, & Rosenberg, the afternoon drive show on ESPN Radio affiliate WHSQ.
+He was a co-host of two New York City radio programs: Ebro in the Morning, the weekday morning show at hip hop radio station WQHT (Hot 97), and Don, Hahn, & Rosenberg, the afternoon drive show on ESPN Radio affiliate WHSQ.

 Early life

 Rosenberg was born in Chevy Chase, Maryland to M.J.
 Rosenberg, a Capitol Hill staffer father and public school teacher mother.
 He attended Bethesda-Chevy Chase High School in Bethesda, Maryland and grew up in Chevy Chase.
 He says his upbringing was "a very Jewish, upper middle class, regular suburban life."
 He was introduced to hip hop by his older brother, and has cited popular songs including "Parents Just Don't Understand" by DJ Jazzy Jeff & the Fresh Prince as early influences.
 Visiting his grandparents in Rockaway Beach in Queens, New York, he was influenced by radio shows hosted by DJ Red Alert and Marley Marl.
 He obtained his first set of turntables at the age of 14.